ccollicutt/tanzu-service-routing-workshop/README.md

 ## Workshop

+### About This Workshop

+Currently only the Contour part of the workshop has been completed.

+TODO:

+* Service Mesh
+* API Gateways

 ### Validate Access

 Please login to the terminal/jumpbox server with your user and password (which was provided to you by the workshop team).